Rent to rent is one of the hottest strategies of the moment, (potentially) one of the most profitable and also one of the most controversial.

 Before diving in with this strategy, be sure to do some due diligence on your target area.
 You need to establish that there is going to be sufficient demand for room rentals.
 Remember, if there is a low demand and you have one or two rooms unlet for a significant period, then this will knock out your entire profit.

 Look for areas with a high proportion of students and / or young professionals.
 Speaking to letting agents will give you a good guide to your market.

 Spareroom.co.uk is a great place to start with your due diligence research.

 Here are a few tips to remember when you’re finding and setting up your Rent to Rent properties:

-If you have a professional web presence using a specialist Rent to Rent website—like the ones that we provide with Guerrilla Property Websites—you may find that it’s easier to convince landlords to work with you.
+If you have a professional web presence using a specialist Rent to Rent website—like the one that comes with the Rent to Rent Deal Generator Course—you may find that it’s easier to convince landlords to work with you.

 By having a section on your site specifically for landlords that answers their questions and perhaps includes testimonials and case studies from other landlords, you’ll find that deals will go through much more smoothly.